 - Relevance (with respect to the topics of the <Programming> conference)

-- Details on the organizers (previous workshop organizing experience, etc.)
+- Brief details on the organizers (previous workshop organizing experience, etc.)

 - Data on potential previous iterations of the workshop